FEMADOX/Django-E-commers-Course/README.md

 ### 3.1 Set up environment variables

-Create a `.env` file in the project root with the following configuration:
+Create a `.env` file in the project root with the following configuration (or use the provided `.env.example` as a template):

 ```bash
 # Django Settings